pytest-dev/pytest-bdd/README.rst

         Then I should not see the error message
         And the article should be published  # Note: will query the database

+Note that only one feature is allowed per feature file.

 test_publish_article.py:

 .. code-block:: python